zhanziyang/vue-croppa/v2/README.md

 `crop` is expressed against the currently oriented source image in normalized source units.
 The source itself occupies `0..1`, but the crop may use negative coordinates or dimensions greater than `1` when whitespace is visible.
 This preserves v1 behavior while keeping state stable across responsive layout changes and suitable for persistence or server-side reproduction.

-## Current scope
+## Component

 The Vue 3 `Croppa` component mounts a real image loader, fixed canvas viewport, Pointer Events interactions, remove control, and Blob/data URL export on the foundation core.
 File drop follows v1's default rule: it fills an empty viewport, and replaces an existing image only when `replaceDrop` is true.
 The component also supports the v1 disabled and per-interaction flags, reverse wheel direction, and `inputAttrs`.
 The docs preview mounts this component.
-This is not complete v1 parity; [COMPATIBILITY.md](./COMPATIBILITY.md) and issue #254 remain the release checklist.
+[COMPATIBILITY.md](./COMPATIBILITY.md) records the migration contract.

 Basic usage: